-A new law passed earlier this year will require millions of Americans to receive confusing and burdensome tax forms for the sale of used or pre-owned goods, even when the sale of those goods are non-taxable events.
+A new law passed in 2021 will require millions of Americans to receive confusing and burdensome tax forms for the sale of used or pre-owned goods, even when the sale of those goods are non-taxable events.
 Congress should change the law immediately and protect Americans just trying to get by.

 Even casual sellers will now receive a 1099-K tax form

 Millions of Americans use marketplace platforms to supplement income, make ends meet, and support their families.
 Section 9674 of the 2021 American Rescue Plan (H.R.
 1319), which was inserted without any hearing or debate, reduced the de minimis reporting threshold for Third-Party Settlement Organizations (TPSOs) from $20,000 in annual payments and 200 transactions, to $600 (with no transaction count).
 The impact of this change will be that millions of Americans cleaning out their garage or selling a few used items to make extra money will now receive a 1099-K tax form.

 This would hurt me.
 Receiving extra tax documentation is just another unnecessary burden adding complications to the process I go through to sell products I have used.